forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 #### Summary Ehrhardt,Brockmann
 **Transmission of SARS-CoV-2 in children aged 0 to 19 years in childcare facilities and schools after their reopening in May 2020**
 Ehrhardt J , Ekinci A , Krehl H , Meincke M , Finci I , Klein J , Geisel B , Wagner-Wiening C , Eichner M , Brockmann SO . , Baden-Württemberg, Germany.
 Euro Surveill.
 2020;25(36):pii=2001587. [https://doi.org/10.2807/1560-7917.ES.2020.25.36.2001587]()

 ##### Methods
-"We investigated data from severe acute respira- tory syndrome coronavirus 2 (SARS-CoV-2) infected 0–19year olds, who attended schools/childcare facili- ties, to assess their role in SARS-CoV-2 transmission after these establishments’ reopening in May 2020 in Baden-Württemberg, Germany."
+"We investigated data from severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infected 0–19year olds, who attended schools/childcare facilities, to assess their role in SARS-CoV-2 transmission after these establishments’ reopening in May 2020 in Baden-Württemberg, Germany."

 ##### School Setting
 50% Group Size: Yes, Cleaning of Surface: Yes, Regular Ventilation: Yes, Hygiene: Yes, Face Mask in Break: Some, Face Mask in Classroom: No, Physical Distancing: Some, No Singing: Most, Physical Education: No

 ##### Results
 * Infection by pupils
   1. Total of 557 Covid-19 cases in the age group 0-19 year out of a total of 3104 cases in Badenwuertenberg in the study period (19.5-25.7)